-- There are 25 colleges and universities with finance degree programs in Minnesota.
+- There are 19 four-year not-for-profit colleges and universities with finance degree programs in Minnesota.1

-- 2 schools offer a master’s or advanced degree in finance.
+- 2 schools offer a master’s or advanced degree in finance.1

-- 2 schools in the Businessweek’s Top Business Undergraduate Programs in 2013: University of Minnesota (39) and University of St. Thomas (80).
+- 1 school in the Businessweek’s Top Business Undergraduate Programs in 2016: University of Minnesota Twin Cities Carlson School of Management (#69).2

-*For 4-year colleges and universities that offer a finance degree program.
+*For 4-year not-for-profit colleges and universities that offer a finance degree program.

 University of Minnesota

 At the Carlson School of Management at the University of Minnesota, students can earn a Master of Science in Finance (MSF) in three intensive semesters over the course of a year.
 This program is designed for early career professionals in fields such as corporate finance, security analysis, portfolio management, and investment banking.
 The curriculum focuses on financial theory, quantitative and computation skills, and real-world applications, covering both finance and business fundamentals.
 Graduates are prepared to use these tools in the industry to understand and act on complex financial markets.
 Graduates of the program are also encouraged to take advantage of the university’s career coaching and alumni network in the Twin Cities and worldwide.